Local Density of States induced near Impurities in Mott Insulators

 We show in Fig.~(\ref{fig:rotor-impurity}) the bulk rotor spectral function (red) and that on the impurity (blue).
 The Dirac-$\delta$ function is broadened as a Lorentzian.

-The electronic spectral function is shown in Fig. (\ref{subfig:impurity-spectral}) and variation of the spectral function $ \Im m[\delta G^+_{d}(\omega; \x_0,\x_0)] =\Im m[G^+_{d}(\omega; \x_0,\x_0)] - \Im m[G^+_{d,0}(\omega; \x_0,\x_0)] $ is given in Fig. (\ref{subfig:spectral-variance}).
-Both are in good agreement with {the experimental results of} Ref.\cite{Ye2012b}, which we quote in Supplemental Materials.
-Even though the experimental data {are} in arbitrary units, the relative area under the peak and above the dip in {Fig.\,}(\ref{subfig:spectral-variance}) is still quantitatively comparable to the experimental results.
+The electronic spectral function obtained through {\dwx \eqdisp{eq:delta-rho}} is shown in Fig. (\ref{subfig:impurity-spectral}) and variation of the spectral function { $\delta \rho_d(\omega;\x_0) = \rho_d(\omega;\x_0) - \rho_{d,0}(\omega;\x_0)$} is given in Fig. (\ref{subfig:spectral-variance}).
+Both are in good agreement with {the experimental results of} Ref. \cite{Ye2012b}, which we quote in Supplemental Material \cite{SM}.
+Even though the experimental data are in arbitrary units, the relative area under the peak and above the dip in Fig. (\ref{subfig:spectral-variance}) is still quantitatively comparable to the experimental results.

 {\it Solution for multiple impurities.}~~ The single impurity solution considered above is already the upper bound in terms of bound state energies, which are very close to the UHB. {However, in the experiments for} the Ca$^{2+}$ {vacancy} of Ref.~\cite{Ye2012b}, the bound state is closer to the Fermi energy.
-In the finite doping but still insulating cases\cite{Cai2015}, the binding energies of the in-gap states {are} way beyond this limit. {They} can actually approach the Fermi energy, but {but never reacher it}. {The spectral weight of the in-gap states forms} a sharply $V$-shaped feature {centered} at the Fermi energy. {We now}show that, by considering multiple impurities, these properties are also captured within {our} framework: i) bound states of similar energies superimpose to create new bound states with smaller energies; ii) such bound states carry smaller spectral weights compared to that of the single impurity case.
+In the finite doping but still insulating cases \cite{Cai2015}, the binding energies of the in-gap states {are} way beyond this limit. {They} can actually approach the Fermi energy but never reach it. {The spectral weight of the in-gap states forms} a sharply $V$-shaped feature {centered} at the Fermi energy.
+We now show that, by considering multiple impurities, these properties are also captured within our framework: i) bound states of similar energies superimpose to create new bound states with smaller energies; ii) such bound states carry smaller spectral weights compared to that of the single impurity case.

 For simplicity, we start with the two-impurity case.
 We label {their} positions as $\x_1$ and $\x_2$, and their corresponding single-impurity $T$-matrices as $\h{T}_1$ and $\h{T}_2$ {which are similarly} defined in Eq. (\ref{eq:T-matrix}).
 To the lowest order, the full $T$-matrix is given by \cite{Economou2006}